BEYOND BURNS

 We have produced outstanding multi-genre documentaries across factual, history, arts, current affairs & wildlife.

-Our filmmakers are the Director & Producer team of Alison Pinkney & Jackie Maclean.
+Our filmmakers are the Producer & Director team of Jackie Maclean & Alison Pinkney.

 BROADCASTERS

-and international broadcasters, including the BBC, BBC Worldwide, Channel 4, Discovery, ITV,
+UK and international broadcasters, including the BBC, BBC Worldwide, Channel 4,

 CREDITS